UltraMessaging/store_scraper/README.md

 ## store_scraper.sh

-This script has been tested with Linux.
 You must have curl and perl installed.
+This script has been tested with Linux and Mac.

 Usage: